walterhiggins/WMPJS/README.md

 ### Summary
 In this recipe you learned about the *setTimeout()* function and how to use it to delay or "defer" execution of your code.
 You also learned about how to give functions names using function declarations and how to make a function call itself.
 You learned about recursion which is a very powerful technique in programming.

-## Recipe 9: Animal Sounds Revisited
+## Recipe 10: Animal Sounds Revisited
+when talking about objects and lookup tables, implement the same logic as was used in sounds1 using a lookup table.
 This recipe will use object lookup instead of a switch statement to play animal sounds.
 ### objects
 ### properties